Venice Your Exclusive Luxury Guide

 Most of my travel guide/blog posts are more on the luxury travel and hotel side as my husband and I work hard to play hard.
 We don’t have children and we really enjoy traveling and romantic escapes together.
 It’s all about creating memories for us.

-Breakfast on the Grand Canal
+Gritti Palace breakfast on the Grand Canal

-As you’d expect from any of the luxury hotels in Venice, breakfast is exceptional.
+As you’d expect from any of the luxury hotels in Venice, the Gritti Palace breakfast is exceptional.
 Order the Eggs Benedict and select one of the decadent pastries from the elegant breakfast buffet.
 Their chocolate croissants are buttery heaven.
 I promise you’ll thank me for this tip, even if your waist line doesn’t).

 We did quite a lot of drinking on this trip including pre dinner drinks and night caps at the glamorous The Riva Lounge and Club del Doge.
 This thoroughly Venetian establishment also serves lunch and dinner.